code-423n4/2024-02-ai-arena/README.md

 - Players are able to divert part of their points to the `MergingPool.sol` smart contract.
 This contract will periodically raffle off new NFTs to be minted.
 The amount of NFTs to be minted through the Merging Pool will be managed in a way that keeps NFT inflation relatively low.
 - At the end of each round, we will distribute a fixed amount of *$NRN* between players proportional to the relative amount of points they have amassed.
 	- For example, let's say there are two player
+- **NOTE**: The asymmetry in point increase/decrease as well as *$NRNs* gained vs potentially lost is an intentional design in our economy.

 ## Attack ideas (Where to look for bugs)